powered by Hipcast.com

 The South had no rational reason to fear a Lincoln Presidency.
 The previous three Presidents, Fillmore, Pierce and Buchanan, though Northerners, favored the South.
 Their cabinets were made up primarily of Southerners.
 Congress was dominated by Southern politicians.
 Ditto the Supreme Court.
 In 1850, the South forced the North to accept the Fugitive Slave Act, which subjected Northerners who gave aid to escaped slaves to fines and imprisonment.
 Lincoln was elected with less than 50% of the vote.
 While a resident of Illinois, Lincoln was by birth a Southerner and his wife's family was Southern.
 He made it clear he wished to be generous in dealing with the South.
 "I have no purpose, directly or indirectly, to interfere with the institution of slavery in the States where it exists.
 I believe I have no lawful right to do so, and I have no inclination to do so."
 (Lincoln's First Inaugural Address) But he was adamant that he would not allow slavery to spread to the western territories.
 It was the South that commenced hostilities by seizing Fort Sumter.
 If the North did not contest the seizure of forts by the South, European powers, still possessing designs on American territory and hoping to end America's experiment in Democracy, would have exploited the situation and seized territory the U.S. needed to possess to defend the territorial integrity of the North American Continent.

-Some Conservatives believe that the war was not fought over slavery at all.
+Some conservatives believe that the war was not fought over slavery at all.
 They believe that the only motivation of the Confederacy was to defend States Rights.
 Yes, Southern secession documents mention States Rights, but only in the context of upholding the institution of slavery.
 In speaking of the matter of fugitive slaves, the South Carolina Declaration of Secession complained that the North was not enforcing laws mandating their return.
 This was stated as the justification for South Carolina's secession:

 "We affirm that these ends which this government was instituted have been defeated and the Government itself has been made destructive of them by the action of the non-slaveholding States.
-These states have assumed the right of deciding upon the propriety of our domestic institutions; and have denied the rights of property established in the fifteen states and recognized by the Constitution; they have denounced as sinful the institution of slavery; they have permitted open establishment among them societies whose avowed object is to disturb the peace and eloign the property of citizens of the other States.
+These states have assumed the right of deciding upon the propriety of our domestic institutions; and have denied the rights of property established in the fifteen states and recognized by the Constitution; they have denounced as sinful the institution of slavery; they have permitted open establishment among them societies whose avowed object is to disturb the peace...the property of citizens of the other States.
 They have encouraged and assisted thousands of our slaves to leave their homes; and those who remain, have been incited by emissaries, books and pictures to servile insurrection."

 Other declarations of succession, such as from Texas and Georgia, which are in the Patriot Post's list of historic documents (which exclude both of Lincoln's inaugural addresses!) make similar declarations.
 It sure sounds to me that the South was motivated by preserving States Rights only in the context of preserving slavery.
-Alexander Stevens, the Confederate Vice-President, describe the basis of the Southern Government as follows "Our new government is founded on the opposite idea of the equality of the races...Its cornerstone rests upon the great truth that the Negro is not the equal to the white man.
+Alexander Stevens, the Confederate Vice-President, describes the basis of the Confederate Government as follows "Our new government is founded on the opposite idea of the equality of the races...Its cornerstone rests upon the great truth that the Negro is not the equal to the white man.
 This government is the first in the history of the world based upon this great physical and moral truth."
 (The Civil War: An Illustrated History by Geoffrey Ward, Ric Burns, Ken Burns, P. 30) The Patriot Post states that some historians claim that the South would have ended slavery and rejoined the Union if allowed to leave the Union.
 Who are these historians?
 In fact, many in the South wanted to extend their borders into Mexico and Central America for the purpose of forming a vast empire based on slavery.
-Article 4, section 3, of the Confederate Constitution had this provision concerning newly acquired territory: "In all such territory the institution of negro slavery, as it now exists in the Confederate States, shall be recognized and protected by Congress and by the Territorial government."
+Article 4, section 3 (3), of the Confederate Constitution had this provision concerning newly acquired territory: "In all such territory the institution of negro slavery, as it now exists in the Confederate States, shall be recognized and protected by Congress and by the Territorial government."

 It is true that Lincoln shared some of the prejudices his fellow citizens felt toward blacks.
 The Patriot Post cites his comments from the Lincoln/Douglass debates stating that he did not seek political equality for the black race, that he opposed intermarriage and that the white race should maintain its "superiority."
-He made this statement because his opponent in a race for the Senate, Douglass, charged Lincoln with holding views of black equality.
-The Illinois electorate, as racist as any Southern state, would have forever rejected Lincoln politically if Lincoln allowed Douglass's charges to stick.
+He made this statement because his opponent in a race for the Senate, Stephan Douglass, charged Lincoln with holding views of black equality.
+The Illinois electorate, as racist as any Southern state, would have forever rejected Lincoln politically if Lincoln allowed Douglass's to define him.
 But it is also true that Lincoln said this in his debates with Douglass:

 "All the powers of earth rapidly are combining against [the slave.]
 Mammon is after him, ambition follows, philosophy follows, and the theology of the day is fast joining the cry.
 They have him in his prison house; they have searched his person, and left no prying instrument with him.
 One after another they have closed the heavy door upon him; and now they have him...bolted in with a lock of a hundred keys, which can never be unlocked without the concurrence of every key, the keys in the hands of a hundred different men, and they scattered to a hundred different places."
 (Ward, p.24)